 |Location:||Geneva - Switzerland|

-Candidates must hold a PhD in Economics and demonstrate excellence in academic research through completed projects and a promising research agenda, as well as contributions to policy debates.
+Prior to the start of the position, candidates must have been awarded a PhD in Economics and demonstrate excellence in academic research through completed projects and a promising research agenda.

 The teaching language is either English or French.
 Prior knowledge of French is not required, but the successful candidate is expected to acquire a passive knowledge of it within two years of being hired.